Pat-Laub/Pat-Laub.github.io/index.md

 ## Reviewer:

-Peer-reviewer for Annals of Actuarial Science, Annals of Operations Research, European Actuarial Journal, Insurance: Mathematics and Economics, Journal of Computational and Graphical Statistics, Methodology and Computing in Applied Probability, and Statistics & Probability Letters.
+Peer-reviewer for Annals of Actuarial Science, Annals of Operations Research, European Actuarial Journal, Insurance: Mathematics and Economics, Journal of Computational and Graphical Statistics, Lifetime Data Analysis, Methodology and Computing in Applied Probability, and Statistics & Probability Letters.

 ## Other software: